Colorado Hourly Paycheck Calculator

 Colorado Federal Insurance Contributions Act (FICA)

-FICA is federal and applies in Colorado: employees pay Social Security and Medicare; employers match both.
-Above a federal threshold, Additional Medicare is withheld from employees (no employer match).
-Eligible pretax benefits (e.g., Section 125 health premiums) can reduce FICA-taxable wages depending on plan rules.
+FICA applies in Colorado: employees pay Social Security and Medicare; employers match both.
+Additional Medicare tax applies for employees exceeding the federal threshold; employers do not match.
+Pretax benefits may reduce FICA-taxable wages depending on plan rules.

-- Pay frequency: Employers must pay on a regular schedule (often biweekly or semimonthly) with itemized wage statements.
+- Pay frequency: Employers must pay on a regular schedule (biweekly/semimonthly) with itemized wage statements.

 How do I use the Colorado Hourly Paycheck Calculator?

 Enter hourly rate, hours, overtime, tips, pay frequency, filing status, dependents/credits, municipality, and pretax/post-tax deductions.
-The calculator applies FICA, federal, Colorado state, and any local occupational tax to estimate take-home with a clear breakdown.
+The calculator applies FICA, federal, Colorado state, and local occupational taxes to estimate take-home pay.

-Colorado generally does not use percentage-based city income taxes.
-However, some cities (e.g., Denver, Aurora, Glendale) assess flat occupational privilege taxes that may appear on paychecks.
+Colorado generally does not have percentage-based city taxes, but some cities (Denver, Aurora, Glendale) impose flat occupational privilege taxes.
 Verify your worksite city and thresholds.

-Use Colorado Form DR 0004 with your IRS W-4.
-Update after life events (marriage, dependents, multiple jobs, moving) and mirror the settings in the calculator.
+Use DR 0004 with your IRS W-4.
+Update after life events and mirror the calculator settings.

-Input overtime using the correct multipliers.
-Enter differentials, tips, and supplemental wages separately so the calculator recomputes federal, state, and local withholdings accurately.
+Input overtime, differentials, tips, and supplemental wages separately for accurate federal, state, and local calculations.

-Common reasons: variable hours/tips, overtime, bonuses (supplemental withholding method), updated W-4/DR 0004 elections, changes in benefits, or crossing a city occupational tax threshold.
+Possible reasons: variable hours/tips, overtime, bonuses, updated W-4/DR 0004 elections, benefits changes, or crossing a city occupational tax threshold.

 Reported tips are taxable for federal, FICA, and Colorado state income tax.
-Include cash and charged tips to ensure correct withholding and compliance with state tip-credit rules.
+Include all tips to ensure correct withholding and compliance with tip-credit rules.

-Use the IRS multiple-jobs guidance on your W-4 and ensure DR 0004 reflects your situation.
+Follow IRS multiple-job guidance and ensure DR 0004 reflects your situation.
 Model each job separately, especially if different cities have occupational taxes.

 Are bonuses and commissions taxed differently?

 They are supplemental wages.
-Employers may use a flat federal supplemental rate or aggregate with regular wages; Colorado state withholding and any applicable municipal head tax still apply.
+Employers may use flat federal rates or aggregate with regular wages; Colorado state and municipal taxes apply.

 Yes.
-Multiply weekly hours by 52, add expected overtime/tips/bonuses, then run the estimate with your pay frequency, municipality, and deductions to view an approximate annual net total.
+Multiply weekly hours by 52, add expected overtime/tips/bonuses, then apply pay frequency, municipality, and deductions for an estimated annual net total.

-“How to estimate take-home before accepting a Denver job?”
+“How to estimate take-home for a Denver job?”
 “Gross vs. taxable vs. net pay?”
 “How do W-4 and DR 0004 interact?”
-“How do tips and commissions affect Colorado taxes and city head taxes?”
+“How do tips and commissions affect Colorado taxes?”

 State Salary Employee Calculators